 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

-Identification of specific item; Date (if known); Video Interviews about Paul Goodman; Rare Book and Manuscript Library, Columbia University Library.
+Identification of specific item; Date (if known); Interviews from Paul Goodman Changed My Life (2011); Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 About the Finding Aid / Processing Information

 Columbia University Libraries, Rare Book and Manuscript Library

 Collection-level record describing unprocessed material made public in summer 2018 as part of the Hidden Collections initiative.

 Finding aid created by Yingwen Huang, February 2022.

 The collection contains no physical Hard Drive.
 Digital files were transfer onto server only.